Allan government: Homelessness

 On 11 March 2024, The Age reported that it had obtained government tender documents showing that the "From Homelessness to a Home" program would be cut by 75 percent from July 2024.
 Participants of the program have a 90 percent success rate in finding a permanent home within 12 months of joining.
 Prior to the cut, the program supported 2000 participants a year, and will support 500 per year from July 2024.

 Infrastructure

 On 30 November 2023, the government announced A$245 million of funding via the State Electricity Commission of Victoria for the Melbourne Renewable Energy Hub, a battery storage facility.
-When completed, the battery will be capable of 600MW of output, making it the largest battery facility in the world.
+It was completed in December 2025 with 600 MW of output and 1,600 MWh of energy, making it among the largest battery facilities in the world at the time.

 On 12 December 2023, the government announced that the first contract for the Suburban Rail Loop had been signed, worth A$3.6 billion.
 The contract funds 16 km of tunnelling between Cheltenham and Glen Waverley.

 On 15 December 2023, the government announced an increase to the budget for the North East Link, taking it from A$15.8 billion to A$26.1 billion.
 A$13.43 billion of the increased cost is due to expansion in the project's scope, and A$3.1 billion is due to the increased cost of construction materials.